fischcheng/fischcheng.github.io/content/talk/MIT_IT24/index.md

 ---
-title: "BASIN, the MITOS data platform"
+title: "Basin, the MITOS data platform"
-event: "2024 IT Partners Conference"
+event: "2024 MIT IT Partners Conference"
 event_url: "https://wikis.mit.edu/confluence/display/ITPartners/2024+IT+Partners+Conference+-+Tuesday%2C+June+11"

 location: "Cambridge, MA"

-summary: "How a data platform leverage modern data stacks help MIT progresses its climate actions."
+summary: "How a data platform leveraging modern data stack helps MIT advance its climate actions."
-abstract: "Leveraging existing works such as the Sustainability Datapool and IS&T Datahub, we set out to establish a one-stop shop for data pipeline monitoring, scheduling, data validation and cataloging.
-Introduce, BASIN, the MITOS data platform."
+abstract: "Leveraging existing works such as the Sustainability Datapool and IS&T Datahub, we set out to establish a one-stop control panel for data pipeline scheduling, data validation and cataloging.
+Introducing, Basin, the MITOS data platform."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.